projectcomet64/m64mm-docs/docs/ui/overview.rst

             This will freeze the camera and not allow the angle to be moved.

             .. warning:: This breaks in some levels, like Bob-Omb Battlefield.
-There is a workaround to this which can be found here.
+There is a workaround to this which can be found in :ref:`this page. <zoom-out-workaround>`

         * **Unfreeze (CTRL+2)**